-During the groundbreaking dive, they discovered a new underwater tunnel that connects Son Doong (meaning "Mountain River Cave") with another enormous cave called Hang Thung.
+During the groundbreaking dive, they discovered an underwater tunnel that connects Son Doong (meaning “Mountain River Cave”) with another enormous cave called Hang Thung.

 Son Doong currently measures a total of 38.5 million cubic meters (about 1.35 billion cubic feet).
 When it’s officially connected with Thung Cave, it will add an additional 1.6 million cubic meters in volume.